WEREMSOFT/raylib-wiki-fork/Compile-for-Raspberry-Pi.md

     sudo apt-get install libopenal1 libopenal-dev

-If using raylib on desktop mode, another additional dependency is required:
+**If using raylib on desktop mode**, another additional dependency is required:

     sudo apt-get install libglfw3